garrethcain/django-easyjwt/README.md

 # Change Log

 2024-03-19 - 4.0.2
-    - removed dependency from remotejwt_user migrations.
+    - removed dependency from easyjwt_user migrations.
     - added raw_data to the context var of the custom serializer so custom data stripped by the serializer can still be accessed.
     - Changed the exception raise for a remote user model to show text and not try parse to json.